Jean Van Hamme: Blake and Mortimer

 After the death of Edgar Pierre Jacobs, the last unfinished Blake and Mortimer story was finished by Bob de Moor, and Van Hamme was approached by the publisher to write new stories.
 The first one, The Francis Blake Affair, appeared in 1996 and was a huge success, and Van Hamme has since created two more Blake and Mortimer stories.

 In 2002, Jean Van Hamme announced his intention to write fewer comics, and to concentrate more on theatre and film scripts, but seems to have changed his mind again and has since created two new stories.
 In 2006, he ended his run on Thorgal with album 29, Le Sacrifice.
 He has also announced his intention to create a spin-off series of Thorgal, focusing on his son Jolan.
 In fact, a new duo, Grzegorz Rosinski and Yves Sente continued the series with four more albums (#30 to #33) which constitute the "Jolan Cycle".

-Van Hamme is one of the best selling European comics writers, with many of his series in the comics bestseller lists each year.
+Van Hamme is one of the best-selling European comics writers, with many of his series in the comics' bestseller lists each year.
 In 2006, Van Hamme's final volume of Thorgal placed fifth in the French list with 280,000 copies published, while Lady S., with Philippe Aymond, had 90,000 copies.
 In 2005, XIII and Largo Winch shared the fourth place with 500,000 copies each.
 In 2010, he was the second-bestselling author of comics in France, after Christophe Arleston but before Albert Uderzo and Hergé, with 1.05 million copies sold.

+Family

+Thomas Van Hamme is one of his children.